NavigationContentFooter

 systemctl disable unit

 Every service unit that is known to systemd may be started manually – even if it is disabled.
-To explicitly avoid that a service runs, use the mask command (Attention: This makes it impossible to start the concerned service.
+To explicitly keep a service from running, use the mask command (Attention: This makes it impossible to start the concerned service.
 Neither manually nor as a dependency.
 Use it carefully.):

 systemctl mask unit